Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method

 \section{Abstract}

 Data is the foundation for the development of computer vision, and the establishment of datasets plays an important role in advancing the techniques of fine-grained visual categorization~(FGVC).
 In the existing FGVC datasets used in computer vision, it is generally assumed that each collected instance has fixed characteristics and the distribution of different categories is relatively balanced.
 In contrast, the real world scenario reveals the fact that the characteristics of instances tend to vary with time and exhibit a long-tailed distribution.
 Hence, the collected datasets may mislead the optimization of the fine-grained classifiers, resulting in unpleasant performance in real applications.
 Starting from the real-world conditions and to promote the practical progress of fine-grained visual categorization, we present a Concept Drift and Long-Tailed Distribution dataset.
 Specifically, the dataset is collected by gathering 11195 images of 250 instances in different species for 47 consecutive months in their natural contexts.
-The collection process involves dozens of crowd workers for photographing and domain experts for labelling.
-Extensive baseline experiments using the state-of-the-art fine-grained classification models demonstrate the issues of concept drift and long-tailed distribution existed in the dataset, which require the attention of future researches \footnote{Currently, a portion of CDLT can be downloaded from \url{https://drive.google.com/drive/folders/1LuWyQq74ZRe1Zo-Nvg3U2gUB5NRqLbX3}}.
+The collection process involves dozens of crowd workers for photographing and domain experts for labeling.
+Meanwhile, we propose a feature recombination framework to address the learning challenges associated with CDLT.
+Experimental results validate the efficacy of our method while also highlighting the limitations of popular large vision-language models (e.g., CLIP) in the context of long-tailed distributions.
+This emphasizes the significance of CDLT as a benchmark for investigating these challenges.
+The dataset is available at: \url{https://github.com/SYe-hub/CDLT}